 YOUTUBE

-Since 2014 I’ve been a creative director focused on identity design across all YouTube products.
+Since 2014 I’ve been a creative director focused on design systems, identity design and cultural moments across all YouTube products.
 My team has designed the elements and specs for: the YouTube logo, logo architecture, typefaces, iconography, color theory, imagery (illustration, photography, animation, video etc), motion design, and UI/UX.
-My team functions as an internal agency and is staffed with graphic designers, interaction designers, animators, illustrators, art directors, UX engineers and a copy writer.
+My team functions as an internal agency and is staffed with graphic designers, interaction designers, animators, illustrators, art directors, UX engineers and a copywriter.

 The Logo

-The new YouTube logo was launched on August 27, 2017 and was created to address changes in our business, the expansion into a multi YouTube app world, the addition of subscription service, growing b2b offerings and our community programs.
+The new YouTube logo was launched on August 27, 2017 and was created to address changes in our business, the expansion into a multiple YouTube apps, the addition of subscription services, growing B2B offerings and our community programs.

 YouTube Logo Sans was designed to continue the tonality of the original logo, but was optimized for screens and legibility at small sizes.

-While also looking at the icon, we noticed that it wasn’t quite symmetrical or balanced, so that was addressed with the updated type to build a clearer and better balanced mark.
+While examining the icon, we noticed that it wasn’t quite symmetrical or balanced, so that was addressed with the updated type to build a clearer and better-balanced mark.

 We created the sonic branding and new logo animation system in 2022.